timescale/docs/timescaledb/quick-start/golang.md

 Now that you’re able to connect, read, and write to a TimescaleDB instance from your Golang application, be sure to check out these advanced TimescaleDB tutorials:

-* Refer to the [pgx documentation][pgx-docs] for more information about pgx
+* Refer to the [pgx documentation][pgx-docs] for more information about pgx.
-* Get up and running with TimescaleDB with our [Hello Timescale tutorial][hello-timescale] which will teach you the basics of TimescaleDB using a real world IoT dataset.
+* Get up and running with TimescaleDB with our [Getting Started][getting-started] tutorial.
 * Want fast inserts on CSV data?
 Check out [TimescaleDB parallel copy][parallel-copy-tool], our tool for fast inserts, written in Golang.

 [timescaledb-install]: /how-to-guides/install-timescaledb/